Polyendocrine metabolic ovarian syndrome: Associated conditions

-PCOS increases the risk of pregnancy complications, such as gestational diabetes, high blood pressure, low blood sugar levels and pre-eclampsia.
+PMOS increases the risk of pregnancy complications, such as gestational diabetes, high blood pressure, low blood sugar levels, and pre-eclampsia.
 Miscarriages are more likely, and when a baby is delivered, they are more likely to require admission to the neonatal intensive care unit.

-PCOS is associated with mental health-related conditions including depression, anxiety, bipolar disorder, and obsessive–compulsive disorder.
-Those with PCOS often report reduced quality of life due to excess body weight, and to a lesser extent due to hirsutism, infertility and menstrual cycles.
+PMOS is associated with mental health-related conditions including depression, anxiety, bipolar disorder, and obsessive–compulsive disorder.
+Those with PMOS often report reduced quality of life due to excess body weight, and to a lesser extent due to hirsutism, infertility and menstrual cycles.
 In regions where infertility or hirsutism are stigmatised, the impact on mental health is more severe.
-Body image can be negatively affected and PCOS increases the risk of eating disorders, for instance binge eating.
-In addition, sexual wellbeing is often lower in women with PCOS.
+Body image can be negatively affected and PMOS increases the risk of eating disorders, such as binge eating.
+In addition, sexual wellbeing is often lower in women with PMOS.

-Women with PCOS are about three times more likely to develop endometrial cancer than other women.
-This is linked to a lack of periods, and lower levels of sex hormone-binding globulin (SHBG) and progesterone.
-Women with PCOS more often have sleep apnea, particularly if obesity is present.
+Women with PMOS are about three times more likely to develop endometrial cancer.
+This is linked to lack of periods and lower levels of sex hormone-binding globulin (SHBG) and progesterone.
+Women with PMOS more often have sleep apnea, particularly if obesity is present.

 Cause

-The root cause of PCOS is unknown.
-Risk factors include a family history of PCOS, early development of pubic hair and sweat gland development (adrenarche) and obesity.
-A low birth weight, exposure to androgens in the womb, and exposure to hormone disruptors (endocrine disruptors) may also predispose people to developing PCOS.
+PMOS's root cause is unknown.
+Risk factors include a family history of PMOS, early development of pubic hair and sweat gland development (adrenarche), and obesity.
+Low birth weight, exposure to androgens in the womb, and exposure to hormone disruptors may also predispose people to PMOS.